JonasBak/homelab-gitops/README.md

 If you need to add secrets to the manifest, you can create a file `manifest.sops.yml` using [sops](https://github.com/getsops/sops), and provide a way for the server to decrypt it using a `SOPS_*` environment variable.
 The configuration in the encrypted file will be "merged" with the normal manifest.

 The program is meant to be run in a service with a systemd timer as a non-root user.

+Dependencies between services are automatically handled by systemd, if `service_a` depends on `service_b`, you can add `gitops-service_b.service` to `Unit.Requires` in the manifest of `service_a`.
+This will for example make sure they are started in the correct order.